Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/optimizations/reducing_noise.rst

 In newer versions, :doc:`light portals </render/cycles/world>` provide a better solution.

-.. _render-cycles-reducing_noise-clamp_samples:
+.. _render-cycles-reducing-noise-clamp-samples:

 Clamp Fireflies
 ===============

 Ideally with all the previous tricks, fireflies would be eliminated, but they could still happen.
-For that, the *intensity* that any individual light ray sample will contribute to a pixel can be *clamped* to a maximum value with the integrator :ref:`Clamp setting <render-cycles-integrator-clamp_samples>`.
+For that, the *intensity* that any individual light ray sample will contribute to a pixel can be *clamped* to a maximum value with the integrator :ref:`Clamp setting <render-cycles-integrator-clamp-samples>`.

 If set too low this can cause missing highlights in the image, which might be useful to preserve for camera effects such as bloom or glare.